How to Design an EMI Scheme

 - Make sure you’re eligible for an EMI

-The EMI has several criteria every company must meet (you can find them in detail here).
+The EMI has several criteria every company must meet.
 Essentially, the EMI is aimed at smaller, growing companies in the UK.
 The big items are the company mustn’t have assets of more than £30 million, be independent, have more than 250 employees and can’t work in certain ‘excluded’ industries.

 - Make sure you’re eligible each year